sinoridha/pray-app/README.md

 # pray-app
 Menubar App Pray notification for desktop

-This is VMVP (Very Minimum Viable Product), just show pray time info and sent os notification while praying time and play with electron.
+This is electron app showing muslim pray time at Jakarta and sent os notification while praying time and play with electron.

 Use http://praytimes.org/ lib for calculate pray time.

 How to install